openhab/org.openhab.binding.zwave/doc/wintop/itemp_0_0.md

 ### Parameter 6: Temperature Offset

 Temperature Offset
-Can be used to calibrate the temperature sensors function.
-Calibrated as factory default.
+<p&gtCan be used to calibrate the temperature sensors function.
+Calibrated as factory default.</p&gt
 Values in the range 0 to 15300 may be set.

 The manufacturer defined default value is ```0```.